 Compensation during Emergency Closings.
 In the event that an emergency closing is ordered by the County Judge, regular (full time and part time) employees effected by such emergency will be paid their regular wages as the day(s) will be recorded as an official closed day(s).
 This time off is not considered time worked and will not be used to determine eligibility for overtime.
 Any employee who is off or scheduled to be off on sick leave, FMLA or disciplinary leave without pay during a period of emergency closure shall have their leave recorded as such.
 Any essential employee who is off on paid leave may be required to return to work immediately.
 In situations not involving an "emergency evacuation order," as defined by Chapter 22, Texas Labor Code, any essential employee who fails to report to work as directed during inclement weather or disaster may be subject to disciplinary action, up to and including termination.
+Employees that have to work during an emergency closing will be compensated with Administrative Time equivalent to the number of hours worked during the emergency closure up to the total amount granted for closure, which must be used within 12 months from the date of accrual.
+Any remaining balance of Administrative Time will be forfeited.
+Administrative Time is a benefit provided by Polk County that is not required by the Department of Labor and therefore is not compensated upon separation.

-Any employee who fails to report to work as directed during an "emergency evacuation order" as defined by Chapter 22, Texas Labor Code, may be subject to disciplinary action, up to and including termination, if such employee is necessary to provide for the safety and well being of the general public or is otherwise necessary for the restoration of vital services.
+Any employee who fails to report to work as directed during an "emergency evacuation order" as defined by Chapter 22, Texas Labor Code, may be subject to disciplinary action, up to and including termination, if such employee is necessary to provide for the safety and well-being of the general public or is otherwise necessary for the restoration of vital services.